vladnicula/proxy-live-document/readme.md

 Observations of changes don't know how to reason about arrays, only objects are supported for now.

 If you have arrays in your state, consider changing them to { key: value, key2: value2 } representations.
-The ui rendering in general - regradless of ui framework used - would benefit greatly by this change.
+The UI rendering in general - regardless of UI framework used - would benefit greatly by this change.

 ## API Overview